nicolacimmino/C64-Music-Routine/README.md

 ## The virtualised SID ##

-IMC operates on a virtualised SID that exposes the SID 29 registers in two a set of 7 voice registers and 8 global registers respectively.
+IMC operates on a virtualised SID that exposes the SID 29 registers in just 16 registers: 7 voice registers and 8 global registers (there's an unused register between the two blocks to align things nicely).
 The 7 voice registers, as opposed to the 7 registers per voice of the SID, allow to write instruments in IMC that can be played on any voice.
 The global 8 registers are the voice independent registers as found in the SID.
 Below is the registers map as seen by IMC intructions.

 | REG | Direction | Purpose |
 |---|---|---|